-PART B - Export Information
+PART B - EXPORT INFORMATION

 This part of the RFI requests information concerning your exports to Canada.
-This information is required to determine your export practices and the export price of those goods imported into Canada during the POI (from June 1, 2019 to June 30, 2020).
+This information is required to determine your export practices and the export price of those goods imported to Canada during the POI (i.e. from July 1, 2019 to December 31, 2020).
 It is recognized that you may not be in a position to know exactly when the goods shipped were actually imported into Canada.
 You may wish to contact the importer directly to confirm import dates respecting your sales or provide export sales information for shipments made well in advance of possible importation.

 - B1.
-For each of your customers in Canada that imported subject goods during the POI, provide the following: - (a) name; - (b) customer code; - (c) address; - (d) telephone number; - (e) fax number; - (f) name of the contact person; - (g) trade level; - (h) total quantity of each model of subject goods shipped to that importer (provide unit of measure); - (i) total transaction value of each model shipped to that importer; and - (j) full list price (base book price plus applicable extras) for each model shipped. - B2.
+For each of your customers in Canada that imported subject goods during the POI, provide the following: - (a) name; - (b) customer code; - (c) address; - (d) telephone number; - (e) name of the contact person; - (f) trade level; - (g) total quantity of each product of subject goods exported to that importer (provide unit of measure); - (h) total transaction value of each product exported to that importer; and - (j) full list price (base book price plus applicable extras) for each product exported. - B2.
 For each importer identified in response to question B1, indicate: - (a) the activities which the importer undertakes in respect of the subject goods before and after importation; - (b) the sales activities that your company or any associate performs on sales to the importer in Canada; - (c) the sales activities that your company or any associate performs on behalf of the importer in Canada; - (d) the relationship between your company and your Canadian customer.
 If your company is related to the importer, elaborate; and - (e) the details of any arrangements, financial or otherwise, in existence between your company and the importer in Canada of the subject goods. - B3.
 Provide a detailed explanation of your company's channels of distribution to the ultimate destination in Canada.
 Include a flow chart explaining the movement of the goods from the manufacturing plant to the delivery of the goods to the importer in Canada and to the ultimate destination in Canada.
 Explain in detail any agency or distributor agreements and provide copies of each agreement.
-At each step of the process, describe the functions or activities performed by the respective parties (i.e., producer, agent, importer, consignee, etc.) and indicate who owns the goods at each stage of their movement.
+At each step of the process, describe the functions or activities performed by the respective parties (i.e., manufacturer, agent, importer, consignee, etc.) and indicate who owns the goods at each stage of their movement.